aiekick/aiekick/README.md

   * [SdfFontDesigner](https://github.com/aiekick/SdfFontDesigner) : A Unique Sdf font bitmap generator by GLSL Shaders
   * [SdfMesher](https://github.com/aiekick/SdfMesher_Models) : A Sdf Mesher : conversion of glsl shaders to meshs (WIP / NOT RELEASED)
   * [wxShade](https://github.com/aiekick/wxShade) : A easy to use WxWidgets based GLSL Offline Shader Editor
+* Write productivity softwares :
+  * [LogToGraph](https://github.com/aiekick/LogToGraph) : A soft for convert signals based logs in graphs via a lua parsing script. can diff a signal between two Marktimes
+  * [DBCHelper](https://github.com/aiekick/DBCHelper) : A soft for merge DBC's (CAN Database file), and show errors in a easy and ergonomic way
 * Write softwares and libs for made the developper life easier :
   * [ImGuiFontStudio](https://github.com/aiekick/ImGuiFontStudio) : A font subsetting tool for embbed fonts in your DearImGui based software
   * [ImGuIFileDialog](https://github.com/aiekick/ImGuiFileDialog) : A full featured file dialog for Dear ImGui